 Sampling procedure

-- Place samples in cooler with ice or ice pack and deliver to the laboratory as soon as possible.
+• Deliver samples to the laboratory as soon as possible.

 Special sampling instructions for radon or volatile organics